 Seth Erlandsson

-This article is an excerpt from XP Media’s book “Rättfärdiggörelsen Genom Tron,” published for the 500th anniversary of the Reformation in 2017.
+This series of articles is an excerpt from XP Media’s book “Rättfärdiggörelsen Genom Tron,” published for the 500th anniversary of the Reformation in 2017.
 This excerpt first appeared in Biblicum 81:1, 2017, pages 3-7.
 Translated by Julius Buelow.

 All sinners need perfect righteousness in order to have fellowship with God and to be prepared for Judgment Day and eternity.
 In Romans 1:17, this is called dikaiosune theou, ”The righteousness of God.”
 The gospel reveals how people receive this right relationship with God, the holiness and righteousness which people lost because of the fall into sin through rebellion against God.
 “The righteousness of God” in the message of the gospel means both that righteousness originates from God and that it is a righteousness which counts before God (Luther translated: “the righteousness, which is valid before God”).